anseki/readline-sync/README.md

 }
 ```

-### Reading by shell
+### Reading by External Program

-readlineSync tries reading from TTY by shell if it is needed.
-And if the running Node doesn't support the [Synchronous Process Execution](http://nodejs.org/api/child_process.html#child_process_synchronous_process_creation) (i.e. Node v0.10-), it uses "piping via files" for synchronous running.
+readlineSync tries to read from a console by using the external program if it is needed (e.g. when the input is redirected on Windows XP).
+And if the running Node doesn't support the [Synchronous Process Execution](http://nodejs.org/api/child_process.html#child_process_synchronous_process_creation) (i.e. Node v0.10-), readlineSync uses "piping via files" for synchronous running.
 As everyone knows, "piping via files" is no good.
 It blocks the event loop and a process.
 It may make your script be slow.

 Why did I choose it? :